Share this story

 About Seabourn Ovation

 Guests enjoy all-suite accommodation and every suite has a private veranda.
 Seabourn Ovation has 13 different room types, the largest of which include the Owner’s Suites and Signature Suites, as well as the top of the range Wintergarden and Grand Wintergaden Suites.
 There are also more modest one-bedroom Penthouse and Penthouse Spa Suites.

 However, the Veranda Suites are the most popular.
-There are six Veranda Suite categories, but it’s important to note that they are all the same size.
-Only their position on the ship varies.
+There are six Veranda Suite categories, but it’s worth noting that they are all the same size.
+Only their location on the ship varies.
 Most of the suites are positioned either midship or forward.

 Food on Seabourn Ovation

-Indeed, The Restaurant is the main dining room.
+The Restaurant is the main dining room.
 Not only is it one of the most beautiful at sea, but it also serves some of the finest European cuisine.
 On the other hand, the Grill by Thomas Keller is inspired by the classic American steakhouse serving reimagined versions of iconic dishes.
 There is deconstructed Lobster Thermidor and a magnificent Roasted Free Range Chicken which takes two-days to prepare.

 For relaxed meals guests can enjoy The Colonnade.
 It is a signature Seabourn restaurant with themed buffets and great wake views from the terrace.